lubuntu-team/manual/source/D/upgrading.rst

 .. image:: graphical-upgrade-welcome.png

 After this the upgrader will download what it needs to calculate what to download to complete the update.
 To see what changes will be made press the :guilabel:`Details` button.
-To see how long donwloading an upgrade will take will be in the text in the middle of the window.
+To see how long downloading an upgrade will take will be in the text in the middle of the window.
 If you want to decide not to upgrade at this time press the :guilabel:`Cancel` button.
 To actually  start upgrading to the next version press the :guilabel:`Start Upgrade` button.

 .. image:: graphical-details-upgrade-cancel.png